The Simple Way to Increase Java Unit Testing ROI

 How Test Automation and the Parasoft Jtest Unit Test Assistant Can Help

 As we’ve stated many times in the past, unit testing is necessary but a tedious requirement of software development.
 Test automation helps by removing much of the tedious processes from the developer, but test creation and maintenance remains one of the key problems facing Java developers when tackling unit testing of their code.
-In a previous post, I outlined the benefits of Parasoft Jtest’s Unit Test Assistant and its guided unit test creation, and how the entire product suite helps by increasing unit test efficiency and outcomes by also reducing mocking complexity and test case maintenance.
-Continuing with this topic, let’s consider the economic benefits realized by a unit test assistant and the impact it has on testing efforts.
+In a previous post, I outlined how to use Parasoft Jtest for automatic unit test creation, and how to increase unit test efficiency and outcomes while also reducing mocking complexity and test case maintenance.
+Continuing with this topic, let’s consider the economic benefits realized by automatic unit test creation and the impact it has on testing efforts.

 In a recent survey conducted by Parasoft, we learned that a majority of developers are spending about 40% of their time on unit testing.
 Considering a two-week development sprint cycle consisting of ten days, four days are devoted to testing.
 It’s easy to see why testing can become a drag that slows down iterative and agile software development.
 In addition, the current testing success rate means that this amount of time still isn’t enough or more importantly, a way to decrease this time while improving outcomes is needed.